howard-community-college/ENES247_TRUC/lab4-PriorityEncoders_ROM/README.md

 #### Prompts

-*How is the gate verilog code different between AllThree and Gate?*
+*How is the gate verilog code different between AllThree and Gate?* **Gate level coding**

 *The first synthesizable System Verilog commands have been introduced.
-How can you tell by the source verilog file extension?*
+How can you tell by the source verilog file extension?*  **It has a .sv extension meaning that it is synthesizable. **

 ** Where in the verilog "new project sequence of steps" are you given the option of creating system verilog or just plane verilog?* **Creating system verilog**

-*In what way does the DataFlow implementation use the if command?*
+*In what way does the DataFlow implementation use the if command?* **It uses if command with the for loop when it is giving conditions to move through the loop for each counter, thus probably a latch.**

-*In AllThree, why would always @* work ... in addition to always_combo?*
+*In AllThree, why would always @* work ... in addition to always_combo? **always @ would be for a specific block of code when always_combo works on a different block with a combinations of variables and **

-*In System Verilog, what are the other two always commands?*
+*In System Verilog, what are the other two always commands?* **always @(posedge ) or always @(input)**

-*From a design point of view, which implementation of a priority encoder do you think Vivado expects engineers to ask it to implement?*
+*From a design point of view, which implementation of a priority encoder do you think Vivado expects engineers to ask it to implement?*  **ask for data flow RTL verilog code.**

-*Which implementation of a priority encoder looks like the easiest to spot and see within a much much larger chunk of verilog code?*
+*Which implementation of a priority encoder looks like the easiest to spot and see within a much much larger chunk of verilog code?* **It would be the oneHot RTL code.**

-*Which is probably the most sustainable (will be supported by vendors in the future, future engineers looking at the code will understand it)?*
+*Which is probably the most sustainable (will be supported by vendors in the future, future engineers looking at the code will understand it)?*  **It will be the data flow code.**

-*Which will be the easiest to change/modify?*
+*Which will be the easiest to change/modify?* **In my opinion it is the oneHot encoder.**

 *We have been told that implementation within the FGPA doesn't matter from a net and leaf cell count point of view.
 We don't see obvious controls that specify where within the chip everything is implemented.
 (It looks like resources next to the switch and LED pads are being used constantly.)
 But real quick in the future, speed is going to matter.
-Which of these priority encoder looks like it will be the fastest?*
+Which of these priority encoder looks like it will be the fastest?* **The faster one is the oneHot**

-*Why is speed not important to us right now?*
+*Why is speed not important to us right now?* **learn how each types of code works**

 An alternative to if, if, if, if, if, ... if else is a case command.
 Both Case and If else Case command syntax was part of verilog.
 This is why it is called "data_path". *Why do you think the if if if ...if else command introduced with System Verilog?*